kglw-dot-net/phase1/songs/nuclear-fusion.md

 > My spirit leaves my body in frustration
 > Flying through the world in radiation
 >
-> The devils inside all the detail
+> The devil's inside all the detail
 > The tittle runs wild under veil
 > Coming together in the pattern
 > Fit tightly like a dovetail